DeepaaRM/pencss.github.io/README.md

-This Pen in {CSS} is created according to the guideline from Girlscript Jamshedpur
+This Pen in {CSS} is created according to the guideline from Hackathon conducted by Girlscript Jamshedpur

 Hosted link --> https://deepaarm.github.io/pencss.github.io/